 The Brasil side is a much more cruisy adventure than the Argentinian side.
 Basically, less walking is involved as there is only one trail in and out.

-Once inside the entrance gate, there are big green shuttle buses waiting to transport passengers to and from the waterfall.
+Once inside the entrance gate, big green shuttle buses are waiting to transport passengers to and from the waterfall.

 The bus drops everyone off at a bus station located across the road from a large pink hotel and this is where the trail begins, you won’t miss it.